hei-school/cc-d4-rice-cooker-ci-Fanirykeziah/README.md

 The rice cooker has the following features:
 * Plugged In
 * Power On/Off: It doesn't work if you haven't Plugged In
 * Cooking mode: Make mode to cooking with a timer , you can't cooking if your rice cooker isn't power on
+* Steam mode : Made rice cooker to steam mode with level and timer.
+* Warm mode : Make Cooker at warm mode with timer
 * Cancel : exit all operations and make PluggedIn and PowerOn off

 ### Requierements